sollniss/simple_classical/README.md

 Options → Plugins → Simple Classical.
-A Preview box at the top takes a MusicBrainz release URL or MBID: pick a track and every section shows, in place, the values it produces — recomputed live as you change any option, before saving.
+A Preview box at the top takes a MusicBrainz release URL or MBID: pick a track and every section shows a live previewr of the values it produces.
 (Values are shown even for disabled sections, so you can see what enabling one would do.)

 The **Tagging preset** box can populate all output tag fields for: